 There are countless use cases for RPA in the manufacturing industry.

-5. Inventory Management: RPA in Inventory Management can be used to automate email, digitize documents, monitor inventory levels, and product demand.
+5. Inventory Management: RPA in Inventory Management can automate email, digitize documents, and monitor inventory levels and product demand.

-6. Material BOMs: Manufacturing RPA use cases demonstrate how software bots can automate material billing by extracting data and ensuring data accuracy, resulting in fewer errors and transactional problems.
+6. Material BOMs: Manufacturing RPA use cases to demonstrate how software bots can automate material billing by extracting data and ensuring data accuracy, reducing errors and transactional problems.

 Some of the best use cases for robotic process automation can be seen in the telecommunications sector.

-7. Account Verification: Telecom companies need to perform account verification for users who choose postpaid accounts.
+7. Account Verification: Telecom companies must verify accounts for users who choose postpaid bills.
 Requires manual processing of documentation.

-8. Reporting: Operators need to manually generate reports of connectivity problems based on severity and submit them to management.
+8. Reporting: Operators must manually generate reports of connectivity problems based on severity and submit them to management.
 RPA is best suited for automating reporting.

 9. Easy Request Forwarding: RPA bots can receive emails from users and other interested parties and automatically forward them to interested people based on several parameters.

-10. Number porting: One of the best examples of robotic process automation in the telecommunications industry is customer number porting, a process that can be automated without any problems.
+10. Number porting: One of the best examples of robotic process automation in the telecommunications industry is customer number porting, which can be automated without problems.

 RPA Examples in Information Technology